KnightsOfGlory/WarChat/README.md

 [Download (ARM)](https://github.com/KnightsOfGlory/WarChat/releases/download/v0.1.1/WarChat-0.1.1-arm64.AppImage)

 The Linux deployment target is an AppImage.
-Electron apps no longer support desktop integration out of the box.
+Electron apps no longer support desktop integration for AppImages out of the box.
 [AppLauncher](https://github.com/TheAssassin/AppImageLauncher) is the recommended utility to integrate and launch the WarChat AppImage on Linux.

 To install AppLauncher on a Debian-based distribution with Aptitude, for example: